 Personally, I really liked the wake-up feature, as I think it showcases CitizenM’s smart technology best.
 Have you seen that Black Mirror episode where a tiny AI cloned from a human, called a ‘cookie’, would wake up its real human owner by adjusting the real-world room temperature and lightning from its tiny egg-shaped dwelling?

-It also shares the space with the living room and lounge, where can you sit around talking with friends, watching TV, using the computers, or reading one of the books on the shelves.
+It also shares the space with the entertainment room and lounge, where you can sit around talking with friends, watching TV, using the computers, or reading one of the books on the shelves.

 As for the buffet itself, I have to say that it was pretty decent.
-However, food choice was rather limited, since you only have a few options to choose from.
+However, food choice was rather limited since there were only a few options to choose from.
 On the upside, you can request one complimentary drink from the bar, already included in your breakfast buffet.

-I think I already mentioned this in a previous blog post, but K actually got sick during this trip and we ended up having a mini staycation at CitizenM.
+I think I already mentioned this in a previous blog post, but K actually got sick during this trip, and we ended up having a mini staycation at CitizenM.
 To be more specific, he caught a fever the afternoon after we checked in.
 It was nothing serious, and since I always carry all kinds of OTC medicine with me whenever I travel, it was certainly nothing we couldn’t deal with.
-However, that and the fact that it was raining in 13°C weather made us prefer to just stay indoors all day.
+However, that and the fact that it was raining in 13°C weather made us prefer to just stay all day indoors.

 - Cozy room.
 It’s small, sure, but it’s very cozy.
 One that you certainly won’t mind spending your entire day in, especially in cold weather.
 Kind of like what we did, actually.